xphx/master-thesis/background/main.typ

 #figure(
   grid(
     columns: 4,
+    gutter: 1em,
     image("assets/rects_0.svg"),
     image("assets/rects_25.svg"),
     image("assets/rects_75.svg"),
-    image("assets/rects_100.svg")
+    image("assets/rects_100.svg"),
   ),
   caption: [Painting overlapping shapes with varying opacities and a white background.
-From left to right: 0%, 25%, 75% and 100% opacities],
+From left to right: 0%, 25%, 75% and 100% opacities.],
-  placement: auto
+  placement: auto,
 ) <opacities-fig>

 The effect of varying the opacity can be observed @opacities-fig, where green rectangles with varying opacities are drawn on top of a fully opaque red rectangle.
 In case the opacity is 0%, the green rectangle cannot be seen at all.
 In the case of 100%, the overlapping areas are painted completely in green.
 In all other cases, the background still shines through to a certain degree, depending on how high the transparency is.
 As a result, the overlapping area of the two rectangles takes on a color that is somewhere "in-between" red and green.